-- > The absorption of the subsidiary IGD Management SI-INQ by IGD SIIQ (see Section 5.6.4 for details); - > Dividend payments of €33.1 million in May 2023; - > A decrease in payables as a result of applying IFRS 16; - > Cash generated during the year net of capital expenditure and mortgage loan payments.
+The absorption of the subsidiary IGD Management SI-INQ by IGD SIIQ (see Section 5.6.4 for details);

+Dividend payments of €33.1 million in May 2023;

+A decrease in payables as a result of applying IFRS 16;

+Cash generated during the year net of capital expenditure and mortgage loan payments.

-Net debt increased by €56 million with respect to 31 De- As in previous years, net debt does not include non-current liabilities described in Note 31, consisting of payables for contractual commitments, security deposits received from third parties and related parties for the rental of hypermarkets and malls, guarantee deposits, extension fees payable, and tax liabilities, given the lack of a significant implicit or explicit financial component.
+rent liabilities described in Note 31, consisting of payables for contractual commitments, security deposits received from third parties and related parties for the rental of hypermarkets and malls, guarantee deposits, extension fees payable, and tax liabilities, given the lack of a significant implicit or explicit financial component.